-In connection with the License Agreement, the Company also entered into a Services Agreement with Arena under which Arena agreed to perform certain research and development services, general administrative services, management services and other mutually agreed services for the Company and receive service fees therefor on an hourly rate based on an annual full time equivalent rate agreed upon by the parties.
-Arena will invoice the Company for services provided on a monthly basis, in arrears.
-The Services Agreement shall continue until December 31, 2021, and shall automatically renew for successive one-year terms unless terminated by either party.
+In connection with the License Agreement, the Company also entered into a Services Agreement with Arena under which Arena agreed to perform certain research and development services, general administrative services, management services and other mutually agreed services for the Company and receive service fees therefore on an hourly rate based on an annual full time equivalent rate agreed upon by the parties.
+Arena invoices the Company for services provided on a monthly basis, in arrears.
+The Services Agreement will continue until December 31, 2022, and will automatically renew for successive one-year terms.
+Either party may terminate the Services Agreement for any reason, subject to specified notice periods.
 Payments for services provided under the Services Agreement are recorded to research and development or general and administrative, on the statement of operations, as appropriate.
+The Company has significantly reduced its activities under the Services Agreement, including as a result of its having hired employees or contracted with third parties with the requisite expertise, and the Company is no longer substantially dependent on such services from Arena.

-The following table summarizes the services expensed under the Services Agreement (in thousands):
+The following table summarizes the services expensed under the Services Agreement:

-Three Months End led Septembo er 30, onths Ended nber 30, Janu (Incep riod from ary 3, 2020 tion) through tember 30,
+Th ree Months End er 30, Nine Months Ended September 30,

-2021 2020 2 2021 2020
+(in thousands) 20 22 1 2021 2 2022 2021

-Research and development \$ 235 \$ 399 \$ 699 \$ 637
+Research and development \$ \$ 235 \$ 93 \$ 699

-General and administrative 30 448 124 1,038
+General and administrative 30 124

-Total \$ 265 \$ 847 \$ 823 \$ 1,675
+Total \$ \$ 265 \$ 93 \$ 823

-There were \$342,000 and \$241,000 of related party amounts related to the Services Agreement in accounts payable as of September 30, 2021 and December 31, 2020, respectively.
+There were \$1,000 and \$188,000 of related party amounts related to the Services Agreement in accounts payable as of September 30, 2022 and December 31, 2021, respectively.